- View Offline

 - RAW processing

-(music playing) Hello.
-I'm Tim Grey.
-I've spent most of my adult life helping photographers improve their photographic images, both in the initial capture and also through post-processing with a variety of tools.
-When I spend time with photographers in a hands-on environment, one of the most frequent requests is for me to simply think out loud while optimizing an image.
-So those in attendance can get a better sense of how I make decisions about an image, and how I approach various adjustments in a real world scenario.
-I'm therefore delighted to offer this video training course, where you'll be able to look over my shoulder as I work on one of my favorite images.
+- Hello, I'm Tim Grey.
+I've spent most of my adult life helping photographers improve their photographic images, both in the initial capture, and also through post-processing with a variety of tools.
+When I spend time with photographers in a hands-on environment, one of the most frequent requests is for me to simply think out loud while optimizing an image, so those in attendance can get a better sense of how I make decisions about an image, and how I approach various adjustments in a real world scenario.
+I'm, therefore, delighted to offer this video training course where you'll be able to look over my shoulder as I work on one of my favorite images.

 In this case, we'll work with an image I captured in the Palouse region of eastern Washington state.
-The subject is an abandoned farmhouse.
-And I'll guide you through the selection of the image, to determine which specific image deserves special attention.
-We'll then take a look at the process of converting the raw capture in Photoshop, where we'll take a look at the basic adjustments, apply a tone curve, fine tune sharpening and noise reduction settings, correct lens distortion, and then finalize the raw conversion.
-With the image converted and opened in Photoshop, we'll then take a look at some of the overall fine tuning adjustments, including cropping and straightening, refining tone and color, and applying some dodging and burning.
+The subject is an abandoned farmhouse and I'll guide you through the selection of the image to determine which specific image deserves special attention.
+We'll then take a look at the process of converting the raw capture in Photoshop, where we'll take a look at the basic adjustments, apply a tone curve, fine-tune sharpening and noise reduction settings, correct lens distortion, and then finalize the raw conversion.
+With the image converted and opened in Photoshop, we'll then take a look at some of the overall fine-tuning adjustments, including cropping and straightening, refining tone and color, and applying some dodging and burning.

 We'll then explore a possible creative interpretation of the photo.
 This will involve converting the image to black and white, adding a color tint, and applying a vignette.
-I think you'll find this course to be informative and entertaining, and I believe it will help you gain a better understanding of how to approach an image to produce a truly optimized photograph.
+I think you'll find this course to be informative and entertaining and I believe it will help you gain a better understanding of how to approach an image to produce a truly optimized photograph.
 Let's get started.